Glossary of Terms

 L/min Liters per Minute

-LpA or LPA An estimation of A-weighted machinery sound pressure levels at the operator's position, expressed in decibels (dB).
+LpA An estimation of A-weighted machinery sound pressure levels at the operator's position, expressed in decibels (dB).

 lb Pound/Pounds [Weight]

-lb/ft Pounds (weight) per foot (length).
+lb/ft Pounds per foot.
 Regularly used to define the weight of hose.

 m Meter/Meters (Metre)